15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Generalities on congruences of lines

-A general plane $\pi$ in the pencil $\calP(l)$ contains $n(n-1)/2$ intersection points of $n$ rays in this plane.
-The locus of such points when $\pi$ moves in $\calP(l)$ is a curve, classically denoted by $|l|$.
+A general plane $\pi$ in the pencil $\calP_l$ contains $n(n-1)/2$ intersection points of $n$ rays in this plane.
+The locus of such points when $\pi$ moves in $\calP_l$ is a curve, denoted in classical literature by $|l|$.
 A plane $\pi$ containing $l$ contains $n(n-1)/2$ points equal to the pre-image of the corresponding point $\pi^*\in l^*$ under $\beta$ and also $r = \rank S$ points on $l$ that are the centers of null-planes containing $l$.
 In other words, the planes through $l$ define a pencil in $|l|$ with $n(n-1/2$ moving points and $r$ fixed point.
 Thus \beq \deg (|l|) = \frac{1}{2}n(n-1)+r. \eeq

-If $l$ passes through a singular point $x\in \Foc(S) $, then the cone of lines through $x$ is an irreducible component of the ruled surface $(l)$.
-We denote it by $h(x)$.
-We have
+Let $x\in \Foc(S)$ be a singular point.
+We denote by $K(x)$ the cone of rays through $x$.
+Its degree is equal to $h(x)$.

-where $K(x)$ is the cone of rays through $x$.
-Thus, the ruled surface is the union of two ruled surfaces of degree $h(x)$ and $m+n-h(x)$.
-Let $D(x)$ be the curve in $S$ parameterizing the lines in the ruling of $K(x)$.
+Obviously, $K(x)$ is an irreducible component of the ruled surface $(l)$ when $x\in l$.
+The residual part is of degree $m+n-h(x)$.
+Let $C(x)$ be the curve in $S$ parameterizing the lines in the ruling of $K(x)$.
 Its degree in the Pl\"ucker embedding is equal to $h(x)$.
-Since $C(l)$ is a hyperplane section of $S$, it intersects $D(x)$ with multiplicity $h(x)$.
+Since $R(l)$ is a hyperplane section of $S$, it intersects $C(x)$ with multiplicity $h(x)$.
 Thus $(l)$ and $K(x)$ intersect in $S$ with multiplicity $h(x)$.
 If $h(x) > 1$, then each pair of common rays lies in the same plane $\la l,x\ra$, hence $x\in |l|$.
 This shows that $x$ is a $\half h(x)(h(x)-1)$-multiple point of $|l|$.
 It is also a point of multiplicity $h(x)$ on $(l)$.

 Since each point of $|l|$ lies on a ray intersecting $l$, the curve $|l|$ is contained in the ruled surface $(l)$.
-Under the normalization map $q^{-1}(C(l))\to (l)$ the pre-image of a general point on $|l|$ consists of $\half n(n-1)$ points.
+Under the normalization map $q'{}^{-1}(C(l))\to (l)$ the pre-image of a general point on $|l|$ consists of $\half n(n-1)$ points.